Updated on November 2, 2020 for the travel restriction modifications effective November 4, 2020.

 There are many questions with regards to Governor Mills’ Keep Maine Healthy program and a Maine Quarantine.
 The well-intended premise is to keep both Maine residents and tourists safe!
 What could be better than that?
 Tourists, from anywhere, knowing that not only are they coming to a beautiful state with a relatively low infection rate and wide variety of outdoor activities, but also know that other people here are either infection free or staying clear of other people.
-Visitors from states other than ME, NH, VT, NY, NJ, or CT must sign a Certificate of Compliance when staying in a lodging facility.
+Visitors from states other than ME, NH, VT, or MA must sign a Certificate of Compliance when staying in a lodging facility.
 The visitor must attest that ONE of the following is true:

 - I have received a negative test result for COVID-19 on a specimen taken no longer than 72 hours prior to my arrival, consistent with Maine CDC guidance.

 - I will quarantine for 14 days upon arrival in Maine or for the duration of the stay;

 - I have completed a 14-day quarantine in Maine prior to my stay.

 The first bullet causes much angst for several reasons:

 - With an uptick in COVID-19 cases in many places, testing is not readily accessible in some states